RandJSC/static-jade-challenge-mike/README.md

 Jadify takes HTML with comments like `<!-- @jade fileName -->`, finds the filename they refer to, compiles that file, and inserts it as HTML below the comment.

 It can also theoretically work with any other template processor that operates via pipe.
 I haven't tested it with any, but if you used a comment like `<!-- @haml fileName -->`, it would try piping `fileName.haml` through the `haml` executable.

+### Don't use this in production

+Jadify blindly runs whatever comes after the @ sign and feeds a file to it.
+This could be extremely bad.